-A category is a group of posts which have a broad topic in common.
+A category is a group of posts that have a broad topic in common.
 This website is devoted to how you can make money working from home by using a WordPress website combined with Affiliate Marketing.
 Therefore the two main categories on this website are WordPress and Affiliate Marketing.

 Categories are relevant to several posts on your website whereas Tags are relevant to an individual post.
 More on Tags later.

-If your website is about cats then your categories could include Kittens, Mature Cats, Older Cats, Health Issues, Behavior Problems etc. Then you would write each of your posts with the chosen categories in mind.
+If your website is about cats then your categories could include Kittens, Mature Cats, Older Cats, Health Issues, Behavior Problems, etc. Then you would write each of your posts with the chosen categories in mind.

 Each post can appear in more than one category

 Your post about health issues in older cats could appear in both Health Issues and Older Cats.
-If it’s about a health issue that can affect cats of every age then you would put it into all the age appropriate categories.
-So it would appear in Health Issues, Kittens, Mature Cats and Older Cats but not in Behavior Problems.
+If it’s about a health issue that can affect cats of every age then you would put it into all the age-appropriate categories.
+So it would appear in Health Issues, Kittens, Mature Cats, and Older Cats but not in Behavior Problems.

 You don’t need lots of categories.
 See if the article you’re writing will fit into one of your previously defined categories.
 Try to keep the number of categories manageable so they fit comfortably into your website’s menu.
-And one or two words is usually enough to define each category.
+And one or two words are usually enough to define each category.